kolbasa/cordova-plugin-apkupdater/README.md

 ApkUpdater.download('https://your-update-server.com/update.apk', options, success, failure);
 ```

 You can also pass a `zip` file here.
+The zip file can even be encrypted with a password.
-However, you should make sure that the archive contains only the APK file, nothing else.
+However, you should make sure that the archive contains only the APK file at root level, nothing else.
-Under `src/nodejs/compress-apk.js` you will find the script I use for automated compression.
-Of course, you can also simply use your own favorite archiver.

 The download method accepts the following options: